Friday, April 10, 2026

 Is the phrase literal?
 As we saw, no. It is not.
 This insistence is based on a misunderstanding of Hebrew.

 Ergo, we have no reason in or out of the Bible to demand "three days and three nights" is the one true phrase that a proper understanding of Jesus' entombment hinges upon.
-We have no reason to insist inclusive reckoning is a creation of those wicked Pharisees.
+We have no reason to insist inclusive reckoning is a creation of the Pharisees.
 We have no reason to believe the Catholics swapped the proper timeline with another.
 We have no reason to dismiss five other phrases from twenty other verses, because they all mean the same thing.
 And we have no support for the Wednesday crucifixion timeline.

 I cannot agree that, "It has to be literal against all odds because I really want it to be," is a convincing argument.